Taking the Mystery Out of Loan–to–Value Ratio

 by

-Lenders generally have a maximum loan–to–value ratio they will loan to.
+Lenders generally have a maximum they will loan to.
 Some will loan as high as 80% of your real estate value (typical of conventional mortgage lenders who expect 20% down payment) while others, such as Gregory M. Russell, will only loan up to 50%.